FIFA Men's World Ranking: Ranking schedule

+Rankings are published multiple times a year.
+The most recent update was on 19 November 2025.
+The next update is scheduled for 23 December 2025.

 Uses of the rankings

 The rankings are used by FIFA to rank the progression and ability of the national football teams of its member nations, and claims that they create "a reliable measure for comparing national A-teams".
 They are used as part of the calculation, or the entire grounds to seed competitions.
 In the 2010 FIFA World Cup qualification tournament, the rankings were used to seed the groups in the competitions involving CONCACAF members (using the May rankings), CAF (with the July set of data), and UEFA, using the specially postponed November 2007 ranking positions.

 The October 2009 ranking was used to determine the seeds for the 2010 FIFA World Cup final draw.

 The March 2011 ranking was used to seed the draw for the 2012 CAF Men's Pre-Olympic Tournament second qualifying round.

 The rankings are also used to determine the winners of the two annual awards national teams receive on the basis of their performance in the rankings.

-The (English) Football Association uses the average of the last 24 months of rankings as one of the criteria for player work permits.
+The Football Association uses the average of the last 24 months of rankings as one of the criteria for player work permits.